sadi-c/Jenkins-EC2/README.md

 # Jenkins-EC2
-How to set up Jenkins on AWS EC2 in step by step?
+How to Set Up Jenkins on AWS EC2: Step by Step

 ```1.
 Launch a EC2 on a public subnet and make sure that you have a SSH rule for yourself and also open up port 8080 on the server so that you can access Jenkins from the web.```